-FDA investigates possible energy drink-linked deathsNovember 15th, 2012 in Health /
+FDA investigates possible energy drink-linked deathsNovember 15, 2012 in Medicine & Health / Health

 The US Food and Drug Administration is investigating 13 deaths that may be linked to consumption of an energy drink called 5-hour Energy, an FDA spokeswoman said Thursday.

 "FDA is continuing to investigate reports of illness, injury or death of people who took products marketed under the label 5-Hour Energy," Shelly Burgess told AFP in an email.

 There have been a total of 92 patient reports, including 33 hospitalizations and 13 deaths, she said.

 She emphasized, however, that "the existence of an adverse event report does not necessarily mean that the product identified in the report actually caused the adverse event."

 The FDA warns that energy drinks—rich in stimulants like caffeine—cannot substitute for rest or sleep and advises people to consult a doctor before consuming them, to ensure the product will not aggravate any undiagnosed medical problem.